Tiger and Firefox come to the party!

 So that’s what we do.

-As St. Paddy’s day is all about green, we talk about green pistachio ice cream and our famous green eggs (or they blue?).
+But a party needs more than just something to drink.
+As St. Paddy’s day is all about green, we talk about green pistachio ice cream and our famous green eggs.

-I also tell them about Irish soda bread, which is like a giant tea biscuit and easy for kids to make.
+We check out Irish soda bread, which is like a giant tea biscuit and easy for kids to make.
+My healthier version is made with whole-grain pastry flour, coconut sugar, and coconut oil.

 And we think about Colcannon, another famous Irish dish made from mashed potatoes and cabbage.
 If the cabbage is boiled until it is soft, the whole thing can be pureed together, with a little butter and milk and a dash of salt and pepper, to make a traditional food that kids might eat even if they don’t want to try cabbage on its own.